The independent cinema blueprint

 Projector selection affects screen size, throw distance, lens shift geometry, and ambient light management.
 We document installations for Sony (VPL-XW7000ES, GTZ380), JVC (DLA-NZ9, DLA-NZ7), Barco Residential (Bragi, Njord), Christie (D4K40-RGB, CP4330-RGB), Epson (LS12000, EB-PU2220B), and BenQ (W11000H, X3100i).
 Short-throw, long-throw, and lens-memory configurations are resolved as part of the room geometry.

-The documentation we produce supports Dolby Atmos (up to 9.1.6 and above), DTS:X Pro, Auro-3D, IMAX Enhanced, and legacy surround formats.
+Every drawing, calculation, and specification we produce adheres strictly to CEDIA RP22 performance standards.
+The documentation supports Dolby Atmos (up to 9.1.6 and above), DTS:X Pro, Auro-3D, IMAX Enhanced, and legacy surround formats.
 Speaker placements are graded to CEDIA RP22 proximity tolerances, confirming native compatibility with each codec.
 Upmixing compatibility (DTS Neural:X, Dolby Surround, Auro-Matic) is verified as part of the grading process.

 While our primary engineering desk is based in Australia, our reach is truly global.
 We actively deliver documentation and design counsel for projects from Singapore to Dubai, into Europe, and extensively across the USA.